Colchis: In mythology

 Jason and the Argonauts arriving at Colchis.
 The Argonautica tells the myth of their voyage to retrieve the Golden Fleece.
 This painting is located in the Palace of Versailles.

-From the fifth century B.C.E. onwards, Colchis was identified as Aea, the mythical home of Aeëtes, Medea, the Golden Fleece, and the fire-breathing Colchis bulls and was the destination of the Argonauts.
+From the fifth century BC onwards, Colchis was identified as Aea, the mythical home of Aeëtes, Medea, the Golden Fleece, and the fire-breathing Colchis bulls and was the destination of the Argonauts.

 Colchis also is thought to be a possible homeland of the Amazons.
 Amazons also were said to be of Scythian origin from Colchis.

 According to the Greek mythology, Colchis was a fabulously wealthy land situated on the mysterious periphery of the heroic world.
 Here in the sacred grove of the war god Ares, King Aeëtes hung the Golden Fleece until it was seized by Jason and the Argonauts.
 Colchis was also the land where the mythological Prometheus was punished by being chained to a mountain while an eagle ate at his liver for revealing to humanity the secret of fire.

 Apollonius of Rhodes named Aea as the main city (Argonautica, passim).
 The main mythical characters from Colchis are: